 - Wear a business suit, unless the recruiter tells you otherwise.
-Dress to impress, polish your shoes, go easy on any scents, like aftershave or perfume.
+Dress to impress, polish your shoes, go easy on any scents like aftershave or perfume.

 - Prepare (ahead of time) 1-2 questions about the organization to show your interest in the opportunity.
-Bring extra copies of your resume and work samples (i.e., training manual you developed) that pertain to the job.
+Bring extra copies of your resume and work samples (i.e., a training manual you developed) that pertain to the job.

 - Feeling nervous?
 Practice with a friend or family member who will give you honest feedback.
 You can also rehearse your answers in front of a mirror.

-- Turn off your phone before you walk into the building and put it away
+- Turn off your phone before you walk into the building and put it away.

 During the Interview

 - Promote yourself as the best candidate for the job by highlighting your experience, accomplishments and desire to grow.

 - Site specific, recent examples to support answers to the interviewer’s questions.